 No matter your circumstances, you all have something in common during and after downsizing - layoff survivors, those could be, should be, lucky employees who made the cut during the layoffs and downsizing.

 Most organizations invest their efforts in helping the downsized employees move on.
 This is ethical, reasonable and positive.
-Plus, your survivors are watching.
+Plus, your employees who survived the layoff are watching - and learning.

-To truly benefit from the layoffs and downsizing you experienced, however, you need to invest even more energy in the people who remain after downsizing and layoffs.
+To truly benefit from the layoffs and downsizing you experienced, however, you need to invest even more energy in the employees who remain after downsizing and layoffs.
 You will aid recovery; fuel productivity; boost morale, despite the loss; and minimize the damage to workplace trust.
+If you practice effective change management, employees will be able to move on.

 You can help managers effectively address the needs of the people who remain after layoffs.
 To reap the real benefits of downsizing, you must address these issues in your organization.
 In this article, I'll discuss the issues that are closest to the people during and after a layoff.
 Then, I'll talk about the needs of the organization in downsizing.